MP 89: Description

 The MP 89 contains many features that are equipped in both subclasses.
 These innovative features made the MP 89 the first of its kind on the Metro and allowed the RATP to continue to equip its lines with the modernized stock.

 Among many features, the MP 89 is the first class of rolling stock to include the automatic opening and closing of doors.
 Instead of a passenger having to pull a lever or push a button to open the door in order to enter or exit the train, all of the doors on the platform side open and close automatically.
 This is due to the fact that the lines using this material are predominantly underground.
-This feature was carried on by the MF 2000 and MP 05 rolling stock.
+This feature was carried on by the MF 01 and MP 05 rolling stock, and was also applied to the refurbished MF 77 trains running on line 13.

 The MP 89 is also equipped with an audio and visual automatic system (AVSA Annonces Visuelles et Sonores Automatiques) which automatically detects the positioning of the station platform (whether the platform is on the left, or on the right side of the train).
 This detection allows the automatic opening of the train doors on the appropriate side of the platform.
 The system also allows for the operation of automated station announcements.
 Instead of the conductor having to utilize the intercom to announce station names, the automated system does this automatically.
 On curved stations, this system is especially vital due to the gap between the train and the curved platform.
 Automated messages announce the presence of the curves.

-For example; if an MP 89 CC train approaches the curved station of Barbès – Rochechouart on Line 4, there will be an automated announcement of the station name "Barbès – Rochechouart" just prior to the train entering the station.
-As the train approaches the platform and begins to slow down, a second station name announcement "Barbès – Rochechouart" is made.
+For example; if an MP 89 CC train approaches the curved station of Barbès–Rochechouart on Line 4, there will be an automated announcement of the station name "Barbès–Rochechouart" just prior to the train entering the station.
+As the train approaches the platform and begins to slow down, a second station name announcement "Barbès–Rochechouart" is made.
 In the case that a platform is curved, a third announcement is made in French, English, and a third language (usually Spanish, German, or Italian) that alerts passengers to "Please mind the gap between the train and platform".
 The MP 89 CA does not utilize "mind the gap" announcements at the present time because none of the platforms on Line 14 are curved.

 Another new feature of the MP 89 is the interconnecting gangways in between cars, which was previously achieved with the prototype BOA and later the MF 88.
 This is described further in the next section, because the type of gangway equipped differs between the CC (SIG-Hübner) and CA (Paulstra) versions.
 The gangways were subsequently improved and equipped the later MF 2000 and MP 05 stock trains. (from :fr:MP 89).